jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline.md

 Both the `factorial(..)` and `sqrt(..)` methods have been annotated with Spring’s `@Cacheable` annotation to demarcate these methods with caching behavior.
-Of course, as explained in SBDG’s [documentation](../_includes/configuration-annotations.html#geode-caching-provider), caching with Spring’s Cache Abstraction using VMware GemFire as the caching provider is enabled by default.
+Of course, as explained in [spring-boot-gemfire-name]’s [documentation](../_includes/configuration-annotations.html#geode-caching-provider), caching with Spring’s Cache Abstraction using [vmware-gemfire-name] as the caching provider is enabled by default.
 Therefore, there is nothing more you need do to start leverage caching in your Spring Boot applications than to annotate the service methods with the appropriate Spring or